Tomorrow Group-linked shares tumble after China seizes affiliated financial firms

 Zhongtian Financial Group said in a statement that its stake purchase was still underway and it was still assessing what the government takeover means and would communicate once that was clear.

-On Saturday, Tomorrow lashed out at the state takeovers, in a rare example of public criticism of official actions.
-The statement was quickly removed from its social media account
+On Saturday, Tomorrow lashed out at the state takeovers, in a rare example of public criticism of official action.
+The statement was quickly removed from its social media account.

 ONE-YEAR DEALS